pingswept/me30-website/content/notes/pcb.md

 15. Roughly arrange the parts the way you want them.
 16. Place mechanically critical components.
 17. Place the rest of the components and route traces between everything.
-18. Run a design rule check (DRC).
-(Kicad calls this an ERC, but nobody else does.)
+18. Run a design rule check (DRC) from the "Inspect" menu.
 19. Repeat cycle: schematic/footprints -> gen. netlist -> read netlist -> tweak layout -> run DRC
 20. Submit .kicad_pcb file to OSH Park (or possibly generate Gerber files for another manufacturer).